danweitzel/webpage/content/post/linuxsocialscience/index.md

 ## R

-Next up is installing `R`!
+Next up is installing R!
 There are two ways to do this.
 A fast way and the right way.
-The fast way is using Ubuntu's repositories to install `R`.
-However, the `R` version in the repositories might not be the most up to date one.
-With a couple extra steps we can make sure that we have the most recent version of `R` available.
+The fast way is using Ubuntu's repositories to install R. However, the R version in the repositories might not be the most up to date one.
+With a couple extra steps we can make sure that we have the most recent version of R available.

 ### The fast way
-If you don't care about the most recent version and just want a fast and easy way to install `R` you can do so in two steps.
+If you don't care about the most recent version and just want a fast and easy way to install R you can do so in two steps.
 First, we update the indices (It is recommended that you do this before any installation).
-Second, we install `R`.
-Just like this:
+Second, we install R. Just like this:

 ```
 sudo apt update